Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

       - mdwdops-serviceconnection-prod
     - **Github Service Connection** for retrieving code from Github
       - mdwdops-github
+  - **Three additional Service Principals** (one per environment) with Data Factory Contributor role for running Integration Tests

 Notes:

 - *These variable groups are currently not linked to KeyVault due to limitations of creating these programmatically.
+See [Known Issues, Limitations and Workarounds](#known-issues-limitations-and-workarounds)
+- Environments and Approval Gates are not deployed as part of this solution.
 See [Known Issues, Limitations and Workarounds](#known-issues-limitations-and-workarounds)

 #### Clean up